zli2014/zli2014.github.io/README.md

  xxx  2019/06~2023.06

-1. Collaborative development of compute vision processing library.
+1. Participate in the development of compute vision operator library.
-2. Collaborative development of Neural Network Library.
+2. Participate in the development of neural network operator library.
+3.

 # Research Experience